Local Area Energy Planning: The Method

 Local Area Energy Planning is a critical enabler of decarbonisation by helping transform local energy systems in support of UK Net Zero carbon commitments.

 The concept of whole system Local Area Energy Planning was developed by Energy Systems Catapult in response to the challenge of decarbonising heat and transport – delivering cost-effective strategies that build the confidence needed to unlock investment in low carbon energy systems.

 Ofgem commissioned methodology

-Ofgem proposals include are new measures for local networks to support rising electricity demand from electric vehicles and heat pumps in smarter ways, including through new technology like battery storage, and a fair approach to delivering investment to support a greener emissions-free Britain while keeping costs as low as possible.
+Ofgem proposals include new measures for local networks to support rising electricity demand from electric vehicles and heat pumps in smarter ways, including through new technology like battery storage, and a fair approach to delivering investment to support a greener emissions-free Britain while keeping costs as low as possible.

-These proposal include a methodology report commissioned by Ofgem and developed by the Energy System Catapult and the Centre for Sustainable Energy describing the purpose and value of Local Area Energy Planning (LAEP).
+These proposals include a methodology report commissioned by Ofgem and developed by Energy System Catapult and the Centre for Sustainable Energy describing the purpose and value of Local Area Energy Planning (LAEP).
 It identifies four critical elements of LAEP and sets out quality criteria for each element which together define what LAEP ‘done well’ involves.